igstan/igstan.ro/posts/2010-12-01-deriving-the-y-combinator-in-7-easy-steps.md

 ------------------------------------------------

-The Y Combinator is a method of implementing recursion in a programming language that does not support it natively (actually, it's used more for exercising programming brains).
+The [Y Combinator][1] is a method of implementing recursion in a programming language that does not support it natively (actually, it's used more for exercising programming brains).
 The requirement, though, is that language to support anonymous functions.